tuxwerk/tx.tiles/README.rst

 ============
 This product allows you to add tiles to any page on a plone (version 4.3) site.

-See also configuration and layout README
+See also configuration and layout `README`_:

+.. _README: tx/tiles/README.rst

 How to use
 ----------